muchengl/muchengl/README.md

 # Hi, Andrea there! <img width='30px' height='30px'  src="https://evlic.github.io/dist/github-profile/wave.gif">

 I'm Andrea, a college student interested in computer science.
-My ambition is to become an excellent software engineer, nice to meet you at Github.
+My ambition is to become an excellent software engineer, nice to meet you at Github. </br>
+🏫 Texas A&M U
+🎮 Ex-Intern in TikTok, Amazon, HiRain
+❤️ Interested inCloud Computing System

 ---